neo-project/docs/tutorial/en-us/4-blocks/2-Structure_of_a_block.md

 curl https://seed4.switcheo.network:10331 -H 'Content-Type: application/json' -d '{ "jsonrpc": "2.0", "id": 1, "method": "getblock", "params": ["ad83d993ca2d9783ca86a000b39920c20508c8ccae7b7db11806646a4832bc50",1] }'
 ```

 Below is a shortened version of the result from the above request, leaving out request metadata and only showing one of the many transactions of the block.
-However, it shows sufficient information to help understand the structure of a block.
-The full response of the cURL request can be found [here](neo-block.json).

 ## Example block